next-book/nb-builder/README.md

 npm link
 nb-build --src ./src --out ./out --owner "John Doe" --hash "abcdefgh"
 ```

-(Above values are defaults, any params may be omitted.)
+- Above values are defaults, any params may be omitted.
+- `--src` directory needs to be a git repo.